ethb3rlin/3/README.md

 npm install
 ```

-use npx to run without the global dependency
+Use npx to run without the global dependency

 ```
 npx gatsby develop